LandslideSIM/MaterialPointSolver.jl/README.md

 ## MPM ➕ Julia

-* [package: Tesserae.jl](https://github.com/KeitaNakamura/Tesserae.jl) is an MPM-related Julia package, it provides some useful functions that can be used for MPM, such as convenient macros for transferring data between grids and particles.
+* [[package]: Tesserae.jl](https://github.com/KeitaNakamura/Tesserae.jl) is an MPM-related Julia package, it provides some useful functions that can be used for MPM, such as convenient macros for transferring data between grids and particles.

-* [code: MPM-Julia](https://github.com/vinhphunguyen/MPM-Julia) is the code for the paper: Sinai, V.P.
+* [[code]: MPM-Julia](https://github.com/vinhphunguyen/MPM-Julia) is the code for the paper: Sinai, V.P.
 Nguyen, C.T.
 Nguyen and S. Bordas.
 Programming the Material Point Method in Julia.
 Advances in Engineering Software,105: 17--29, 2017.

-* [code: jump](https://github.com/vinhphunguyen/jump) is for the theory of the MPM described in the book 'The Material Point Method: Theory, Implementations and Applications (Scientific Computation) 1st ed.
+* [[code]: jump](https://github.com/vinhphunguyen/jump) is for the theory of the MPM described in the book 'The Material Point Method: Theory, Implementations and Applications (Scientific Computation) 1st ed.
 2023 Edition'. [https://link.springer.com/book/10.1007/978-3-031-24070-6](https://link.springer.com/book/10.1007/978-3-031-24070-6)